luke-h1/ecs-next/README.md

 - configure prometheus and grafana for monitoring and alerting - house this in different repository (rework automation repo)
 - configure cloudflare for ddos protection
 - look into cloudfront
+- ensure migration plan makes sense and is durable from deploy to deploy